 Asking for Help

-If you have a partner, lean on them for some help.
-Let them know what is helpful and what isn’t.
-If you want your partner to baby you when you are sick, let them know.
-If you prefer they leave you alone, speak up, so they know to, give you some space.
-We are all different in what we want when we are sick, and what helps us to feel better.
+If you are not feeling well, please ask friends or family to help you rest and recover.
+If you can have someone drop off a meal for you, run to the store, or come by and walk your dog, please do it.
+Your focus should be on getting better.
+If you have a partner, lean on them for help.
+Let them know if you want your partner to baby you when you are sick.
+If you prefer they leave you alone, speak up, so they know to give you some space.
+We are all different in what we want when we are sick and what helps us to feel better.
 Letting your partner know how they can best help may put you on the road to recovery sooner.

-Lastly, if there is something that is your go-to to feel better, whether it is a specific type of soup, binge-watching a show on Netflix, getting some fancy superfood immune-boosting smoothie, do that.
+Lastly, if something is your go-to to feel better, whether it is a specific type of soup, binge-watching a show on Netflix, or getting some fancy superfood immune-boosting smoothie, do that.
 When I was pregnant with my daughter, one of the items my midwife asked me to purchase before my birth was immune support from Zand.
 This has become my go-to remedy anytime I feel like I have a cold or flu coming on.
 This is an herbal blend that includes ingredients like echinacea and elderberry.
 It tastes kind of like Jägermeister.
 Since my last pregnancy, I have always kept this on hand and take it when I feel like I am coming down with something.
 It could be the placebo effect, but it is my go-to, and I swear by it.

 When to Contact Your Doctor or Midwife